Seundede/Mobile-meal/Readme.md

 ```bash
   npm install
 ```
-3. Create a firebase.js file and fill the required information
+3. Create a new Firebase project  and fill the required information in firebase.js file
 ```bash
   apiKey: "",
   authDomain: "",